VirtoCommerce/vc-cli-module-template/README.md

 ## Templates
 * vc-module - Creates a new Virto Commerce module.
 * vc-module-xapi - Creates a new Virto Commerce module with XAPI support.
-* vc-module-dba-template - Creates a new Virto Commerce module with DB Agnostic support.
+* vc-module-dba - Creates a new Virto Commerce module with DB Agnostic support.

 ## Getting Started